What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Design Iterations

-Based on initial interviews with policymakers, we identified communication challenges as a primary concern during emergencies. \textit{P1}, \textit{P2} and \textit{P3} expressed interest in understanding how official announcements might be misinterpreted and how misinformation could spread through online social networks during crisis situations.
+Based on preparatory interviews, we identified online communication and misinformation as primary concerns during emergencies. \textit{P1}, \textit{P2}, and \textit{P3} were particularly interested in how official announcements might be misinterpreted and how such misinterpretations could spread through online networks.